FAP & You

 Most people stay in the hospital for about 10 days.
 After you go home, you will want to take it easy for a month.
 Most people are ready to go back to school in 4-6 weeks

 How Can I Contact Other Kids with FAP?

 We have a "buddy system" which will allows you to contact other kids who have FAP.
 Through the Registry, you can telephone, write, or e-mail other people your own age who have had the same operation.
 Many kids and teenagers find it very helpful to talk to someone who understands FAP, in addition to talking with your family.
-You can contact Registry Co-ordinator Terri Berk at 416-586-4800 ext.
-8334 or email@example.com and let her know what works best for you.
+You can contact Registry Co-ordinator at 416-586-4800 ext.
+5112 or firstname.lastname@example.org and let her know what works best for you.